 No one has to weather a mental health condition alone.
 There is help, hope and healing for all with mental illness and addiction, which is why it’s important we bust the myths and spread the truth during Mental Health Month and beyond.

-Matt Hardy, PhD, is a Regional Vice President at Centerstone overseeing its integrated behavioral and physical health care services in the northern area of Middle Tennessee.
+Matt Hardy, PhD, is a Chief Operating Officer at Centerstone overseeing its integrated behavioral and physical health care services in the northern area of Middle Tennessee.

 If you are in crisis, please call our crisis line, call 911 or visit the nearest emergency room.